‘It Is Time To Break Up America’ Declares Journalist Kurt Eichenwald On Twitter

-In the wake of the 2020 election in which President Donald Trump has failed to concede to President-elect Joe Biden formally, journalist and New York Times bestselling author Kurt Eichenwald made a shocking statement about the state of the union.
+In the wake of the 2020 election in which President Donald Trump has failed to concede to President-elect Joe Biden formally, journalist and New York Times bestselling author Kurt Eichenwald made a potentially shocking statement about the state of the union.
 He believes the United States cannot continue as it is.

 In a series of tweets on Wednesday, Eichenwald laid out his reasoning and proposed a solution for handling the situation.

 “I know people think I’m kidding.
 I’m not.
 The trajectory of America is clear.
 We have one party divorced from reality, willing to cripple the government and attack democracy, ignoring oversight laws, and a system that allows for their minority rule.
-No country can survive this,” read the first of five posts in the shocking thread.
+No country can survive this,” read the first of five posts in the thread.

 He went on to say that it was time to break up the nation into different countries, and Eichenwald congratulated Putin on achieving his objective.
 Part of his plan for the breakup included each state voting for what country it would be a part of and providing one-time subsidies to allow residents to move to the place of their choice.